8ctopus/sciter-zepto/README.md

 # sciter zepto demo app

-This is a [sciter.js](https://sciter.com/) demo app that explores the use of [zepto](https://zeptojs.com/).
+This is a [sciter.js](https://sciter.com/) demo app that explores the use of [zepto](https://zeptojs.com/) as a jQuery alternative.

-## rationale

-jQuery does not work in Sciter as JQuery was designed to support specific browsers.
+jQuery does not work in Sciter as jQuery was designed to support specific browsers.
 Zepto is a minimalist JavaScript library with a largely jQuery-compatible API.
 If you use jQuery, you already know how to use Zepto.

 ## get started